0xtiago/ToolBox/projects/GithubCommitersSpy/README.md

 - Fetch active committers from specified GitHub repositories.
 - Retrieve commit data from the main branch within a specified number of days.
 - Output results to CSV files, including detailed commit counts per user.
-- Display an ASCII art banner at the start of execution.

 ## Requirements